Last updated: 4 August 2026

 We do not share your assessment responses with other clients without your explicit agreement.
 Where we use examples, case studies or aggregated statistics in marketing or thought leadership, we remove or anonymise identifiable details unless you have given us permission to do otherwise.

-8. International transfers
+9. International transfers

-Where this happens, we ensure that appropriate safeguards are in place, such as adequacy regulations or standard contractual clauses approved by the UK Information Commissioner’s Office (“ICO”).
+Some of our service providers, including Microsoft and Cloudflare, may store or process your data outside the UK.
+Where this happens, we ensure that appropriate safeguards are in place, such as adequacy regulations or standard contractual clauses approved by the UK Information Commissioner's Office ("ICO").

-9. How long we keep your data
+10. How long we keep your data

 We retain your personal data from maturity assessments only for as long as necessary for the purposes described in this notice: